British Rail Universal Trolley Equipment: BRUTE carriers

 BRUTEs could be carried in most parcels vans or passenger brake coaches with double-width doors, and several types of van were specially modified to carry them.
 Yellow circular 'BRUTE CIRCUIT ONLY' labels on the side identified them.
 When TOPS CARKND codes were introduced they had different codes from unmodified vans.

 Modified bogie General Utility Vans (GUVs) had hinged beams that folded down inside the double doors to protect them from bursting open if a BRUTE hit them.
 The steps below the doors were removed as these were easily damaged by careless unloading.
 They were given TOPS CARKIND NK.

 Many four-wheeled British Rail-built Covered Carriage Trucks (CCTs) were fitted with chains inside to stop BRUTEs moving during transit.
 They were given TOPS CARKIND NP.

 Parcels Carrying Van (PCV) E85000 was constructed in 1970 as a BRUTE carrier.
 It was built from GRP on the underframe of corridor composite Sc15170.
 It was in service until 1982.

 Preservation

 There are some BRUTEs in The Warehouse at the National Railway Museum, York and at the Museum of the Great Western Railway, Swindon.

 Two have been preserved at the Keighley & Worth Valley Railway in West Yorkshire.

 Eight have been preserved by the Quorn Wagon & Wagon group at the Great Central Railway.

+One is conserved and on display at the East Anglian Railway Museum.